-Welcome to the Keto Koaching program.
-If this is your first time here and want to get the most out of this program we recommend that first you watch the videos in our Video Library.
-Once you have watched the videos click on each of the sections below.
+Welcome to the LowCarbUSA® Keto 101 program.
+If this is your first time here and you want to get the most out of this program we recommend that first you watch some, or all, of the videos in our YouTube 'Getting Started' Playlist.
+There is also a fantastic series of talks we recorded with Dr. Robert Cywes that you can access here.
+Once you have watched enough to be convinced that you should move forward with adopting this lifestyle then read through all the sections below.
 Make sure you read each section before you move on to Week 1.
 Take your time there is a lot of information to absorb.

 Congratulations, we are so excited to see your interest in adopting a Low Carb High Fat (or LCHF) Lifestyle.
-First, a quick introduction.
-I'm Doug and this is Pam and together we started LowCarbUSA®.
-A good place to start is to watch some of the videos in our Video Library.
+First, a quick introduction, I'm Doug and this is Pam and together we started LowCarbUSA®.
 First of all, we would like to address the common concerns about eating Low Carb and dispel a few myths in the process.
 Let’s start out by defining what we are referring to when we talk about a Low Carb diet.
-There are a number of versions of Low Carb diet, like the Atkins Diet and the Paleo Diet and many others.
+There are a number of versions of Low Carb diet, like the Atkins Diet, the Primal Diet, the Paleo Diet and many others.
 They all differ in some way, some greater than others.
 Our main focus is on what would most accurately be described as a Ketogenic Diet or Banting, which is named after an Englishman who famously made this diet very popular in England in the 1800’s and has become a phenomenon in South Africa.
-Whatever your choice of Low Carb Lifestyle, we are here to support you.
+Following this lifestyle activates the metabolic changes that result in the prevention of, as well as control (and even total reversal) of, many metabolic conditions such as Type 3 Diabetes.
+It also results on the mobilisation our body's fat reserves to allow much more effective and sustainable weight loss.
+In the end, whatever your choice of Low Carb Lifestyle, we are here to support you.

-First order of business, and most important, is to eliminate sugar and all processed food.
+The first order of business, and most important, is to eliminate sugar and all processed food.
 More than 85% of all the thousands of new products entering our marketplace each year contain some form of sugar.
 Sugar and processed carbohydrates are poison and they have to go, no matter what diet you choose!
-Sugar addiction is very real and very powerful.
-Karen Thomson spoke at our conference in San Diego in July 2016 and you can Click here to get her book if you need help beating that addiction.
+If you listed to any of the amazing videos by Dr Robert Cywes you would have come to understand that sugar addiction is very real and very powerful.
+His videos provide some incredible help in dealing with this if you are one of the many who genuinely suffer from this addiction.

 Critics argue that LCHF is not a sustainable diet but we have found it to be quite the opposite.
 Eating delicious meats, fish, cheese, fresh vegetables makes this way of eating less of a diet and more of a lifestyle.
 You won’t be feeling weak with hunger as you do with the traditional low-fat, calorie restricting diet.
 Once you ditch the carbs and processed food you will find that you don’t miss them at all.
 In fact, your taste buds will become very sensitive and if you try something you once enjoyed you will think that it is too sweet and wonder why you liked it in the first place.
 Once adapted, you will feel energetic and healthy and not want to go back to being dependent on sugar for fuel.
 And, if you previously experienced blood sugar issues, you will find that they clear up almost immediately.
 You won’t have those terrible ups and downs ever again.